 Globally, all countries were impacted by the COVID-19 outbreak and the associated government responses characterized by restrictions on movement, social distancing protocols, full and/or partial lockdowns, and the shift towards the online space.
 For children, the closures of schools, restrictions on social interaction with friends and family, heightened material deprivation and poverty, and compromised safety was the most hard-hitting and pronounced implications of the pandemic.
 However, while the negative impact was universal, how specific governments responded to mitigate the impact of COVID-19 differed through legislative amendments and policy mechanisms between countries.
 This was contingent on the various levels of infection, which was largely an outcome of the emergence of different variants or strains of the virus.
-It is also worth noting that while this variability was obvious across countries, there was also variability in children's experiences of the pandemic within countries.
-In the next section, to demonstrate the variability in context, we provide a brief sketch of the context of COVID-19 in four of the 20 participating countries (Estonia, Indonesia, South Africa, and Turkey)
+It is also worth noting that while this variability was obvious across countries, there was also variability in context, we provide a brief sketch of the context of COVID-19 in four of the 20 participating countries (Estonia, Indonesia, South Africa, and Turkey)